arnold-c/OutbreakDetection/manuscript/manuscript.typ

 This allows for conclusions to be made about the surveillance system as a whole, rather than just single components.

 = Results
-The threshold that maximized surveillance accuracy depends on diagnostic test characteristics, the testing rate, and the structure of the non-measles noise (@tbl_od-optimal-thresholds).
+The threshold that maximized surveillance accuracy depends on diagnostic test characteristics, the testing rate, and the structure of the non-measles noise (@tbl_od-optimal-thresholds, @fig-alert-threshold).
 When the average noise incidence was 8 times higher than the average measles incidence ($Lambda (8)$), the optimal threshold (T#sub([O])) ranged between 1 and 7 test positive cases per day.
 Not surprisingly, the biggest driver of this difference was the testing rate; as a larger fraction of suspected cases are tested, the optimal threshold increases monotonically for all test and noise types (@tbl_od-optimal-thresholds).